kingston-hackSpace/Motors/STEPPERmotors.md

 These drivers divide each step into smaller steps (microsteps), resulting in smoother, quieter, and more precise motion.

 WARNING!
-Recommended used up to 12V.
+Recommended use up to 12V.

 Tutorial [here](https://www.youtube.com/watch?v=nLV0fjUWI-g&t=26s)